yohanalee/learnCDK/README.md

 ```
 Note: This is a stack output that's automatically added by the API Gateway construct and includes the URL of the API Gateway endpoint.

 Let's try to hit the endpoint with the web browser.
-Copy the URL and paste on your web browser
+Copy the URL and paste it into your web browser
 ![](images/apigw.png)

 Good Job!
-You have successfully created a web application build on AWS Lambda and fronted by an AWS API Gateway!
+You have successfully created a web application built on AWS Lambda and fronted by an AWS API Gateway!

 ## 2.3.
 Deploy Amazon DynamoDB
 Now, let's enhance our application with CRUD (Create, Retrieve, Update, Delete) features.
-For this, we will be exploring with **Amazon DynamoDB**, a NoSQL database.
+For this, we will be exploring **Amazon DynamoDB**, a NoSQL database.
 ![](images/architecture_diag_dynamo.png)

 ### 2.3.1.
 Add DynamoDB API Construct
 In **learn_cdk/learn_cdk_stack.py**, add the DynamoDB API Construct.
 We will be adding an IAM policy to allow read/write access to our DynamoDB table from our Lambda function.
+Also,
-We will be adding environment variable as well to the lambda function.
+we will be adding the environment variable to our lambda function.

 ```python
 from aws_cdk import (